 Icedrive’s file preview lets you open most file types, but not much else.

-Both services let you play videos from a web browser. pCloud gives you the same additional options for videos as it does with images.
+Both services let you play videos from a web browser. pCloud gives you the same additional options for videos as it does for images.
 Icedrive does not include any additional functionality for video previews.

 For music, both Icedrive and pCloud have a web-based music player.
 As with images and videos, pCloud’s built-in media player lets you load or save a playlist and shuffle or repeat songs.
 Icedrive’s just plays the music file.